DivLoic/xke-kingof-scaling/README.md

 xke-kingof-scaling
 ---------
-This project present a usage of the customs metrics API from Kubernetes to apply autoscaling to kafka-streams apps based on the consumer lag information.
+This project present a usage of the customs metrics API from [Kubernetes](https://kubernetes.io/) to apply autoscaling with [Kafka-Streams](https://kafka.apache.org/documentation/streams/) apps based on the consumer lag information.

 1. [About](#about)
 2. [Requirement](#requirement)